natemiller/d3_CAschoolDebt/README.md

-Code for tidal simulator and unpredictable limpet substrate heating using Arduino Yun
-# d3_CAschoolDebt
+Code for simple D3 visualization of CA college debt